Henryk Grossman: Legacy

 During his lifetime, Grossman's work was largely marginalized.
 His crisis theory was attacked by social democratic theorists for its revolutionary conclusions, and by the emerging Stalinist orthodoxy for its deviation from approved dogma.
 After his death, his work was ignored in East Germany, where no stone marked his grave and none of his books were published.

 Grossman's legacy is his "recovery of Marxism".
 His major contribution was the restoration of Marx's theory of capitalist crisis to a central place in Marxist thought.
 He insisted on the methodological importance of abstraction and the dialectical relationship between value and use-value in Marx's economic theory.
 He demonstrated that capitalism's tendency to breakdown was not an automatic process but an objective trend that created the necessity for revolutionary class struggle.
 His work was rediscovered in the late 1960s, first by activists in the West German New Left.
 An abridged English translation of The Law of Accumulation appeared in 1992, making his ideas accessible to a wider audience.
 According to his biographer Rick Kuhn, he successfully "restored fundamental elements of Marx's economic theory and developed them".
-For Ted Reese, Grossman's contribution makes him "as important to today’s burgeoning revolutionary movement as Lenin, Mao, Luxemburg, Lukacs and other revolutionaries".
+For Ted Reese, Grossman's contribution makes him "as important to today’s burgeoning revolutionary movement as Lenin, Mao, Luxemburg, Lukács and other revolutionaries".